 Deepa –offering a Diya to illuminate the surrounding decorated deity.

-Naivedya – offering food for the deity.
+Naivedya – offering food to the deity.

-Taambula – Offering betel nut and leaves.
+Taambula – Offering betel nut and leaves with fruits.

 The word of Punya Vachanam gives clarity of the clean ritual by invoking the blessings from the Lord Varuna (the lord of water) along with sacred rivers of the country namely Ganga, Yamuna, Saraswati, Narmada, Sindhu, and Cavery.
 The tirtha mantras are recited where the Punya Vachanam is performed, and their all the five elements are,